MarcusArdenstedt/data_modeling_Marcus_Ericsson_DE24/exercises/exercise_0.md

 **Entity**
 - Student, is a person who takes courses tought by a professor.
-- Course, is the link between the student and the professor.
+- Course, where professor teach and student be taught.
 - Professor, is a person who teaches the course.

 **Relationship**